amavalankar/inspiration_ftc_archive/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Main/readme.md

 - TeleOp
 - Autonomous

-We also have two files: `SalsaLinearOpMode.java` and `SalsaOpMode.java`
+We also have two files: `ExtendedLinearOpMode.java` and `ExtendedOpMode.java`

 These two files are made so that we can have the robot specific functions without needing to instantiate anything.
 It also looks better :)